anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 A pledge SHOULD use the endpoints defined for the enrollment protocol(s) that it can use.
-It will recognize whether the protocol it uses and the specific request it wants to perform is understood and supported by the domain registrar by sending the request to the respective endpoint according to the above addressing scheme and then evaluating the HTTP status code of the response.
+It will recognize whether the protocol it uses and the specific request it wants to perform are understood and supported by the domain registrar by sending the request to the respective endpoint according to the above addressing scheme and then evaluating the HTTP status code of the response.
-If the pledge uses endpoints that are not standardized, it risks that the registrar does not recognize a request and thus may reject it, even if the registrar supports the intended protocol and operation.
+If the pledge uses endpoints that are not standardized, it risks that the registrar does not recognize a request and therefore does not accept it even if the registrar supports the intended protocol and operation.

 The following list of endpoints provides an illustrative example of